A Proven Ally

 Tier 1: Lowest Risk

-Tier 1 is for those deemed to present the lowest risk to public safety.
-Individuals classified under Tier 1 can petition for removal from the registry after 10 years.
-However, eligibility does not guarantee automatic removal.
-To succeed, evidence of rehabilitation and other supportive materials must be presented.
+Tier 1 is for those deemed to present the lowest risk to public safety, typically involving misdemeanors or lower-level felony offenses.
+Registrants in this tier can petition for removal from the registry after 10 years.

 • Indecent exposure